backstrap/backstrap/README.md

 =========

 **UNDER CONSTRUCTION.
 VERSION 1.0 COMING SOON!**
-**Awaiting a couple of pull requests (on moment & bootstrap-default) to get them to deploy properly.**

-Need something meaty to go between the MVC backbone of your client-side JavaScript app and its UI skin?
+Need something meaty to go between the MVC backbone and the UI skin of your client-side JavaScript app?
 Look no further, you've found it: Backstrap!

 The Backstrap JavaScript library provides a layer of functionality